QMTesting/qmtesting.github.io/_posts/2026-09-09-how-to-convert-manual-test-cases-into-automated-tests.md

 Imagine you inherit 500 manual regression tests.

-Do not start automating Test Case #1 and continue sequentially through Test Case #500.
+*Do not start automating Test Case #1 and continue sequentially through Test Case #500.*

-Prioritize them.
+Instead, Prioritize them.

 One simple approach is to score tests based on: